pdxgx/neoepiscope/README.md

 ##### Ensure proper ordering of VCF

-To call neoepitopes from somatic mutations, ensure that data for the tumor sample in your VCF file precedes data from a matched normal sample.
-If it DOES NOT, run neoepiscope in ```swap``` mode to produce a new VCF:
+To call neoepitopes from somatic mutations, ensure that the column with data for the tumor sample in your VCF file precedes the column with data from a matched normal sample.
+If it __does not__, run neoepiscope in ```swap``` mode to produce a new VCF:

 ```neoepiscope swap -i <INPUT VCF> -o <SWAPPED VCF>```